phetsims/geometric-optics/doc/model.md

 use **Optical Object** in the code.

 **Image:** The likeness of an object produced at a point in space by an optic.
-Since this term conflicts with the name of PhET's `SCENERY/Image` class, we use the term **Optical Image** in the code.
+Since this term conflicts with the name of PhET's `scenery.Image` class, we use the term **Optical Image** in the code.

 **Real image:** An image for which light rays physically intersect at the image location.

 **Virtual Image:** An image for which light rays do not physically intersect at the image point but appears to diverge from that point.

 **Screen**: A surface perpendicular to the optical axis, onto which light is projected.
-Since this term conflicts with the name of PhET's `SCENERY/Screen` class, we use **ProjectorScreen** throughout the code.
+Since this term conflicts with the name of PhET's `joist.Screen` class, we use **ProjectorScreen** throughout the code.

 **First Principal Focus:** A beam of light incident parallel to the optical axis, after reaching the optical element, will either actually converge to or appear to diverge from a fixed point on the optical axis.
 This fixed point is called the "first principal focus".